$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

-Notice something about $N'$.
-To construct $Q'$, we are removing at least one state from $Q$.
-But we are adding at most one new state, $q_0'$.
-That means that $|Q'|\leq |Q|$ (notation here indicates set cardinality).
+\review{Now, we make some observations} about $N'$.
+To construct $Q'$, we are removing at least one state from $Q$\review{, but} we are adding at most one new state, $q_0'$. \review{This implies that} $|Q'|\leq |Q|$ (notation here indicates set cardinality).
 Similarly for the construction of $\delta'$.
-Notice that each transition we add to construct $\delta'$ (besides the ones that come directly from $\delta$) corresponds to a transition that already existed, that involved at least one state from $Q_w$.
+Notice that each transition we add to construct $\delta'$ (besides the ones that come directly from $\delta$) corresponds to a transition that already existed \review{and that involved} at least one state from $Q_w$.
 So, all in all, we have not really added any new transitions, just simulated the ones where states in $Q_w$ appeared.
 That means that $|\delta'|\leq |\delta|$.
 So, as a whole, $N'$ contains at most as many states and transitions as $N$, and maybe less.
 Does that mean that (notation here indicates encoding sizes) $|\psi((N,0^k), w)|\leq |(N,0^k)|$?
 It will depend on the type of encoding used, of course.
 So we will consider that the NFA in the input is encoded in the following (natural) way.
 First, a list of all states, followed by the list of all tuples in the transition relation, and at the end the initial and final states.
 Also, we assume that all states have an encoding of the same size (which is easy to achieve through padding).
 And the same goes for all transitions.
 With that encoding, since $N'$ has less (or equal) number of states and transitions than $N$, it is clear that $|N'|\leq |N|$.
 Of course, it is also true that $|0^{k-1}|\leq |0^k|$.
 We can then conclude that $|\psi((N,0^k), w)|=|(N',0^{k-1})|\leq |(N,0^k)|$, that is, condition (5) is satisfied.
 We also have by definition of $\ell$ that $\ell((N,0^k))=k$ and $\ell((N',0^{k-1}))=k-1$.
 Since $|w|=1$, condition (6) is also true:

 Finally, we turn to condition (8).
-Let $y=y_1y_2\dots y_m\in\Sigma^*$.
+Let $y=y_1y_2\dots y_m\in\review{\{0,1\}}^*$.
 Since $\sigma(x)=1$, condition (8) amounts to checking~that

 where $N'$ is constructed by considering $w=y_1$, that is, $N'=\psi((N,0^k),y_1)$.
-Notice that if $m\not =k$, then both sides of the equivalency above are immediately false (and thus the equivalency is true), so we need only consider the case where $m=k$.
-We will now prove both directions of the equivalency.
+Notice that if $m\not =k$, then both sides of the \review{equivalence} above are immediately false (and thus the \review{equivalence} is true), so we need only consider the case where $m=k$.
+We will now prove both directions of the \review{equivalence}.
 First, suppose $((N,0^k),y) \in \nfa$.
 Then, by definition, we know there is an accepting run $\rho$ of $N$ on input $y$ such that

 where $p_0=q_0$, $p_k=q_F$ and $(p_{i-1},y_i,p_i)\in\delta$ for all $i\in\{1,\dots,k\}$.
 Now, we will show that $((N', 0^{k-1}), y_2 \dots y_k) \in \nfa$, that is, $y_2 \dots y_k$ is accepted by $N'$.
 To do that, we first show by induction the following property: for all $i\in\{2,\dots,k\}$ there is a valid run of $N'$ on input $y_2 \dots y_i$ (although the run is not necessarily accepting) that looks like this: